 Heparin-induced Thrombocytopenia PF4 Antibody

-Platelets are cell fragments that are an important part of the blood clotting system.
+Platelets are cell fragments that are an important part of your blood clotting system.
 When a blood vessel is injured and leaks blood, platelets are activated and clump together at the site of the injury, and work with coagulation factors to promote clot formation and stop the bleeding.

-How is it used?
+How is the test used?